Table of Contents

 - Open Command Prompt as Administrator.

-bios.binorbios.rom) into the same folder as FPTW. - In Command Prompt, navigate to the FPTW folder using the
+bios.binorbios.rom) in the FPTW directory. - In Command Prompt, navigate to the FPTW folder using the

 cdcommand. - Back up first: